aaronicsubstances/bridge-arithmetic/README.md

 - after the creation of the category of transcendental numbers, which is such that its members are not required to be computable, or attached to synthetic geometry, or attached to previously known math functions.

 Nevertheless this archive serves as reference for
-- precursors to the optimized versions of the subtraction, multiplication and division procedures for large counting numbers.
+- precursors to the optimized versions of the arithmetic procedures for large counting numbers.
 - tables of factorisations
 - notes on explaining addition and subtraction of counting numbers, fractions and integers
 - notes on explaining multiplication and division of counting numbers, fractions and integers